Chummy1984/technical-writing-portfolio/api-docs/worldbank_api.md

 This code must be included in the request URL to retrieve the data.

-The data is returned as a time series covering multiple years.
+The data is returned as a time series covering the years requested.

 The API supports both XML (default) and JSON.
 No authentication is required.

-In this documentation, I focus on structure and readability.

 ## 3. Endpoint and Response Format